aljoxo/Arisen/README.md

 ### Antivirus Exceptions

 Generally speaking, using Windows Defender is advised as it is a solid antivirus software that will have minimal interference with the game.
 Antivirus programs can be notorious for false flagging MO2's VFS as problematic, causing crashes or other problems.
-Antivirus programs like BitDefender, Norton, and Webroot are especially aggressive, and you will very likely need to fully remove them from your PC in order to actually launch the game through MO2.

 If you use Windows Defender, it is advised that you set up an Exception for the modlist.
 To do this follow these steps.
  1. Press the Windows Key.